kstenerud/concise-encoding/cte-specification.md

 | 755o      |   8  | 493                   |
 | deadbeefh |  16  | 3735928559            |

+Numbers must be written in lower case.

 ### Binary Floating Point

 Represents ieee754 binary floating point values with widths from 32 to 128 bits.
 Supports exponential notation using `e`.
+Negative values are prefixed with a dash `-`.
 The radix character is `.`.

 Examples:

     1.25e+7
     -9.00001

+Numbers must be written in lower case.

 ### Decimal Floating Point

 Represents ieee754 decimal floating point values with widths from 32 to 128 bits.
 Decimal floating point values are typically used in financial applications where emulation of decimal rounding is necessary.
+Negative values are prefixed with a dash `-`.
 The radix character is `.`.

-Decimal floating values are differentiated from binary floating values by adding a `d` suffix.
+Decimal floating point values are differentiated from binary floating point values by adding a `d` suffix.

 Examples:

     12.99d
     -100.04d

+Numbers must be written in lower case.

 ### Time

 Represents a date & time.

-The date-time format is a restricted form of the ISO 8601 extended format:
+The date-time format is a restricted form of the ISO 8601 extended date format:

  * Time zones are mandatory.
  * Time intervals are not allowed.